 The research I did resulted in applications that explore many of the ways in which DSA leads to a more elegant programming experience.

 The featured images show just a few examples of applications made easier with DSA.
-These include tessellation, an example of the Phong Illumincation Model and a basic raytracer.
+These include (in order) tessellation, an example of the Phong Illumincation Model and a realtime raytracer.